Irene Falcón: Exile

 Irene Falcón went into exile with Ibárruri in Paris and then the USSR.

 There she worked for the underground Radio Pirenaica.

 The Falcóns' marriage broke down because César Falcón could not remain faithful.

 During World War II (1939–45) Irene and César Falcón were separated, and after the war César returned to Peru.

 Irene Falcón remained a feminist within the Communist mold.
 Writing in the Communist magazine Nuestra Bandera in August 1946 Falcon called for women to continue to play their traditional nurturing role, but to also participate in the struggle against Fascism.

 She wrote, "Precisely in the clandestine resistance, women can play and are playing an extremely important role.
 On the one hand, women who have already played an active part in workers or mass organizations are an important support to their partners and children who choose the heroic path of resistance, the one that helps the guerrilla movements."

 In August 1946 Falcon became national secretary of the Union of Spanish Women.

-After the Prague show trial of 1952 eleven Czechoslovakian Communists were executed, including Falcón's former lover Bedřich Geminder, head of the Czech Communist Party's central committee's Department of International Relations.
+After the Prague show trial of 1952, eleven Czechoslovak Communists were executed, including Falcón's former lover Bedřich Geminder, head of the Czech Communist Party's central committee's Department of International Relations.

 Although her relationship with Geminder had ended in 1945 Falcón was thrown out of the party.

 She became a persona non grata and lost her job at Radio Pirenaica.

 She and her sister Kety were banned from working, and her son Mayo was banned from the Soviet Communist Party.

 Ibárruri managed to get her another job, working discreetly to avoid herself getting into trouble.

 In 1954 Irene Falcón went to Beijing to launch a radio station in Castilian.
 After a year and a half she returned to the USSR.

 Irene Falcón returned to Spain from exile in 1977 after the return of democracy.
 She became director of the Dolores Ibárruri Foundation.

 In 1996 she published her memoirs entitled Asaltar los cielos.
 Mi vida junto a Pasionaria (Storm the Skies: My Life with Pasionaria).

 She died on 19 August 1999 in El Espinar, Segovia, from a respiratory condition.